skiptools/skip-ui/README.md

 SkipUI supports both of these models.
 Using `.navigationDestinations`, however, requires some care.
 It is currently the case that if a pushed view defines a new `.navigationDestination` for key type `T`, it will overwrite any previous stack view's `T` destination mapping. **Take care not to unintentionally re-map the same key type in the same navigation stack.**

 Compose imposes an additional restriction as well: we must be able to stringify `.navigationDestination` key types.
 See [Restrictions on Identifiers](#restrictions-on-identifiers) below.

-Finally, SkipUI does not yet support binding to an array of destination values to specify the navigation stack.

 For modal presentations, SkipUI supports the `.sheet(isPresented:onDismiss:content:)` modifier **only**.
 We will add support for other forms of modal presentations in the future.